-If you’re shopping for a mid-range everyday computer in the $600 to $700 price-range, you’ve surely came across a few Asus VivoBooks options.
+If you’re shopping for a mid-range everyday computer in the $600 to $700 price-range, you’ve surely come across a few Asus VivoBooks options.

 As of the second half of 2018 Asus offers an updated model in this niche, the VivoBook S15 S530, also known as the X530 or the F530 in some regions.
 Asus have an awfully confusing naming policy for their devices, but their computers are actually some of the better you can get for your buck in their niches.

-The VivoBook S530 builds on last year’s VivoBook S510 series with a new design, new color schemes, a new keyboard and an updated hardware platform.
-The entry level models are expect to start at about $500, with the good all-rounders powered by a modern i5 processor, with 8 GB of RAM, 256 GB SSD storage and an IPS FHD screen going for around $700 at launch.
+The VivoBook S530 builds on last year’s VivoBook S510 series with a new design, new color schemes, a new keyboard, and an updated hardware platform.
+The entry-level models are expected to start at about $500, with the good all-rounders powered by a modern i5 processor, with 8 GB of RAM, 256 GB SSD storage and an IPS FHD screen going for around $700 at launch.

 We’ve spent time with the VivoBook S530UA model and gathered our impressions below, with all the strong points and the quirks you’ll have to accept if you decide to go for one of these.

 Update: Our review of this laptop’s most recent follow-up, the VivoBook S 15 S532, is available over here.

 Specs as reviewed